 SUFFICIENCY

-WHERE ARE WE NOW ACTION PLAN
+WHERE ARE WE NOW COMMISSIONING PLAN

 ACTIVITIES INSIDE THE HOME 32 Supported Living providers contracted under current framework, 16 providers are contracted through Direct Awards Some supported living framework providers work with a landlord (Registered Provider) to provide accommodation in a 'scheme' setting There is a diverse range of small local to larger national providers Framework providers currently deliver around 21,024 hours of 1:1 support to 590 people per week; and around 7,707 hours of 'shared' support to 302 people per week. c1295 support workers employed by supported living providers ACTIVITIES OUTSIDE THE HOME 40+ 'day service' providers.
-17 are contracted through a historic partnership arrangement, the rest are via Direct Awards Diverse range of providers from large building based to smaller community settings/outreach 850+ adults with a disability receive 'day service' support, most have a learning disability and/or autism c600 support workers are employed by day service providers OVERNIGHT SHORT BREAKS (Respite) 6 providers contracted via Direct Payments/Council Arranged A range of models of support from smaller 'supported living' settings to larger residential style.
+17 are contracted through a historic partnership arrangement, the rest are via Direct Awards Diverse range of providers from large building based to smaller community settings/outreach 850+ adults with a disability receive 'day service' support, most have a learning disability and/or autism c600 support workers are employed by day service providers OVERNIGHT SHORT BREAKS (Respite) 6 providers ontracted via Direct Payments/Council Arranged A range of models of support from smaller 'supported living' settings to larger residential style.
 168+ adults with a disability receive an overnight short break, most have a learning disability and/or autism.
 Many have a physical disability.
-ENHANCED SUPPORTED LIVING FRAMEWORK Contract start date January 2023 Procurement is live for a new Adults with Disabilities Framework - this is a recommission for supported living but 'day services' and short breaks will be part of the Framework for the first time.
-A further move towards personalised and outcome-based support Longer contracts to provide stability support innovation and coproduction Revised payment system for supported living, with a shift from geographical hourly rates now rationalised into community or discounted rates Hourly rate for sleep in support has been replaced by a single payment per night The new Adults with Disabilities Framework will be in place from March 2023 Enhanced Supported Living providers will be invited to apply for mini competitions to deliver support to individuals, and at an accommodation scheme where the contract is ending this year.
+ENHANCED SUPPORTED LIVING FRAMEWORK Contract start date January 2023 13 providers on the Framework - supporting people with complex support needs in the community instead of a more restrictive setting.
+Procurement is live for a new Adults with Disabilities Framework - this is a recommission for supported living but 'day services' and short breaks will be part of the Framework for the first time.
+A further move towards personalised and outcome-based support Longer contracts to provide stability support innovation and co-production Revised payment system for supported living, with a shift from geographical hourly rates now rationalised into community or discounted rates Hourly rate for sleep in support has been replaced by a single payment per night The new Adults with Disabilities Framework will be in place from March 2023 Enhanced Supported Living providers will be invited to apply for mini competitions to deliver support to individuals, and at an accommodation scheme where the contract is ending this year.